My Sister (Juliana Hatfield song): Commercial performance

 "My Sister" became the biggest hit of Hatfield's career.
 Although it did not chart on the US Billboard Hot 100, a feat that follow-up singles "Spin the Bottle" and "Universal Heart-Beat" did, it managed to peak at number 12 on the Bubbling Under Hot 100, a position roughly equivalent to number 112 on the Hot 100.
-It also reached number one on the Billboard Modern Rock Tracks chart (now called the Alternative Songs chart).
+It also reached number one on the Billboard Modern Rock Tracks chart.
 It first appeared on the aforementioned chart at number 11 on the issue dated August 7, 1993, becoming the week's second-highest debut after the Red Hot Chili Peppers' "Soul to Squeeze", which charted at number six.
 Over the next few weeks, "My Sister" steadily worked its way up the chart, reaching number two on September 4.
 The next week, September 11, the song ended "Soul to Squeeze"'s four-week stint at the summit.
 It stayed at the top spot for only one week, losing the number-one position to Blind Melon's "No Rain" on September 18.
 The single remained on the chart for six more weeks, dropping out of the chart from number 27 on October 30.

 Outside the United States, "My Sister" became a minor chart hit in the United Kingdom and Australia.
 On the UK Singles Chart, the song debuted at number 71 on the week beginning September 5, 1993, then dropped out of the top 75 the next week.
 The song also gained some attention in Australia, despite reaching only number 99 on the ARIA Singles Chart; it was a popular radio hit on the Triple J radio station, which tends to appeal to listeners of alternative music.
 In January 1994, the song appeared on the 1993 Triple J Hottest 100 countdown, ranking at number 37.
 It was also featured on the official compilation album for the countdown, but when it was reissued in 2004, "I Feel You" by Depeche Mode replaced "My Sister" on the track list.